MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-307.md

 Set up and test your Mixed Reality Immersive Headset.

 > [!NOTE]
->  You will **not** require Motion Controllers for this Lab.
+>  You will **not** require Motion Controllers for this course.
 If you need support setting up the Immersive Headset, please click
 [HERE](https://support.microsoft.com/en-au/help/4043101/windows-10-set-up-windows-mixed-reality).

 1. Open **Unity** and create a new Unity Project called